Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - ##Fixed broken effects in the Triumph buttons
 - Moved grefm_byzantium.020's scripting into monthly state pulse
 - Fixed Amalia of Oldenburg being a transgender icon :sadge:
+- balkfm_croatia.300 will not try to add a journal that already exists
+- Several small localization mistakes

 --Update 4.0.8--